photoprism/photoprism-docs/docs/user-guide/library/import.md

 # Importing Files to Originals #

+!!! tldr ""
+    Most users with an existing library will want to [index their originals](originals.md) directly without using the optional import feature, leaving the file and folder names unchanged.
+Importing first copies or moves from their source directory to the *originals* folder, which is optional.

 1. Add files to the *import* folder if not done already

 2. Go to *Library* using the main navigation, and open the *Import* tab